“… unless you change and become like little children, you will never enter the kingdom of heaven.”

 Will we still believe in Jesus when the world claims he doesn’t exist?
 Can we exercise our faith by being obedient to what God tells us to do even when the world might label it as crazy, too risky or unheard of?
 Can we trust God to provide for us when our circumstances show otherwise?
 Can we have faith that God will still heal people of all sicknesses and deliver people from deadly addictions?

 In this day in age, we need child like faith more than anything.
 I find it interesting that many people feel the world is soon to end, however, many are choosing to follow the ways of the world that are contrary to the Word of God.
 Let’s choose to diligently pursue our divine calling and what God has for us in the kingdom over our personal desires of riches and fame.
 Let’s stop believing the opinions of people because it makes more sense to our carnal minds.
 We serve a God who has already proven himself capable of making the impossible possible.
-Start to rely on our heavenly Father today because we cannot do anything without Him.
+Start relying on our heavenly Father today because we cannot do anything without Him.

 I truly hope that we can find the strength and courage to boldly live for Jesus with ‘child-like’ faith in the difficult times we are facing now and the more severe times ahead.
 It’s our level of faith in Jesus Christ that will determine our true victory in the end.